 Set the Instant Pot Cooking Time

 Close your Instant Pot and set it to sealing.
 Press your Manual or Pressure Cook button and adjust the time to 60 minutes.
-You will cook it for 60 minutes on high pressure.
+You will cook it for 60 minutes under high pressure.

 Open the Instant Pot